 Dry ice

-We have dry ice in stock
+We have dry ice in stock, block only

 For emergencies outside of our normal business hours, call 301-843-8846 and leave a message.
 There is a $150 charge for after-hours service.